SVG

 </svg>

-To create shapes as inline SVG elements:
+To create shapes as inline SVG elements, follow these steps:

 1. Create the SVG element with the svg tag.